stavares843/.github/profile/README.md

 ---

-<h4>Our "flagship" product is Uplink.</h4>

-Uplink is written in pure Rust with a UI in [Dioxus](https://github.com/DioxusLabs) (which is also written in Rust).
-It was developed to be a new foundation for the basic implementation of Warp features in a universal application.

-The goal should be to build a hyper-customizable application that can run anywhere and support extensions.
+<h4>Our primary projects are [Uplink](https://github.com/Satellite-im/Uplink) and [Warp](https://github.com/Satellite-im/Warp).</h4>

+Warp is our Interface First, Platform Agnostic Peer Driven architecture that is designed to add decentralized communication abilities anywhere.
+To showcase this, Uplink is our decentralzied chat application, designed to be hyper-customizable, run anywhere, and support extensions.

 ![Uplink UI](https://i.imgur.com/X4AGeLz.png)